Polyconseil/dokang/docs/basics.rst

     The harvester to use for all projects (fully qualified Python class name).

+dokang.opensearch.name
+    The name of your documentation repository, for OpenSearch (see :ref:`below <opensearch>`).

+dokang.opensearch.name
+    A description of your documentation repository, for OpenSearch (see :ref:`below <opensearch>`).

-You may want to start from the example file and only customize these five values.
+You may want to start from the example file and only customize these values.
 For further details about Pyramid-related settings, see `the corresponding section
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/environment.html>`_
 as well as the `Logging
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/logging.html>`_